-A State Criminal Search is used to discover criminal records in a specific state.
-Adding a State Criminal Search to a background screening package can provide you with additional coverage to find potential criminal records outside of a candidate’s home county.
+A state search is used to discover criminal records in a specific state.
+Adding a state search to a background search package can provide you with additional coverage to find potential criminal records outside of a candidate’s home county.

-Information returned in a State Criminal Search may include the following:
+Information returned in a state search can include the following:

 - Defendant’s Name